RealCerus/ToastBot/README.md

 \
 \
 After you invited the bot to your guild you need to set one (or more) bot channels in order to use the commands.
-Type `+bot-channel add` in a text channel of your choice to register it as a bot channel.
+Type `+bot-channel add` in a text channel of your choice to register it as a bot channel or put "[Bot Channel]" in the channel topic / description.
 You can type `+bot-channel remove` to unregister it.
 \
 You are also able to change the command prefix for your guild.
 Just type `+set-prefix <new prefix>` in the previously registered bot channel to change it.